bazzarelli/crypto-coin-prices/README.md

-## I started with the base NextJS --typescript install
+## Starting from the base NextJS install

 ### enhancements added so far:

+* Typescript added to learn about React/Typescript
-* SWR hook for data fetching from coingecko api
+* SWR hooks for data fetching and cacheing
-* Recharts to display crypto coin chart
+* Recharts to display crypto coin charts
-* Simple state management (useState, useEffect, useContext)
+* Simple state management hooks (useState, useEffect, useContext)